Women's, Gender, and Sexualities Studies Awards Celebration

 -Tiffany Gavros was selected for the Outstanding Senior Award because of her unrelenting pursuit of social justice and academic excellence.
 In addition to serving as the president of the Feminist Action Coalition for Today, she participated in the inaugural Women's Studies in Uganda study abroad program.
 While there, she successfully completed a three-week internship with Action for Development, a feminist organization that promotes women's leadership.
 In recognition of Tiffany's outstanding leadership potential, she was selected for the highly competitive "Teach for America Program and will begin that adventure in the fall".

 The WGSS Undergraduate Leadership Award is determined by the WGSS faculty.
-This year they were so impressed and pleased with the student leaders contribution to our community that they decided to recognize three student for their feminist contributions to Purdue University and the wider community.
+In 2015, they were so impressed and pleased with the student leaders contribution to our community that they decided to recognize three student for their feminist contributions to Purdue University and the wider community.

 The winners of the 2015 WGSS Undergraduate Leadershiip Award are Dana Smith, Jamilyn Lemish and Emily Fogle.
 Congratulations to all of you and thank you!